alexellis/datacenter-sensor/README.md

 #### Step 2

-Start the Swarm Agents on each sensor Pi Zero
+Log into each additional Pi Zero and launc the Swarm Agent:

 ```
 $ datacenter-sensor/join/auto_join.sh